prof-tallman/codepuzzles/mathematics/fibonacci/README.md

 21 (using recursive codepath)

 user@computer:~$ python fibonacci.py -3
-Error: The Fibonacci Sequence is not defined for negative numbers.
+Error: Fibonacci Sequence is not defined for negative numbers.
 ```

 ## Resources ##